chrsoo/pid-fan-controller/README.md

     Still figuring out what the correct gains are for my specific system.

-## Limitations
+## Improvements

 The fan controller must be disconnected from the computer case to update the program and/or program parameters.

 This makes tuning a hassle.
 Tuning using the lab setup, at best only gives ballbark values of the parameters.

-## Improvements

-The following improvements are planned before the first version of the fan controller can be considered ready:
+The following improvements are planned before the first version of the fan controller can be considered done:

 * Connectors should be introduced to facilitate connecting and disconnecting the PID controller from the probe.
 Without this it is not feasible to mount the probe in a fixed position.